 Tornado Hits Ohio Town and Kills 1

-XENIA, Ohio (AP) _ A tornado swept through town, killing one person and injuring dozens of others as it left overturned cars, damaged buildings and downed power lines.
+XENIA, Ohio (AP) _ A tornado swept through this city that was devastated by a twister a generation ago, killing one person and injuring dozens of others as it heavily damaged buildings, overturned cars and downed power lines.

 Authorities searched through the night for other possible victims of the storm that hit around 7:30 p.m.
 Wednesday.

 ``We are going home by home to see if everybody is OK,″ Mayor John Saraga said.